Shortcuts

 Saint Paul de Vence Travel Guide

 The walls exist in a spade-like shape surrounding the town, housing the 300 locals that reside inside.
-The remaining population lives in the valleys and heights, in luxurious villas.
-Gardens, orchards, villas and far-off mountains adorn the picture-perfect views from the town.
-The combination of architecture, nature, and the arts is spectacular.
+The remaining population lives in the valleys and heights, many residing in luxurious villas.
+Gardens, orchards, villas and far-off mountains adorn the picture-perfect views from the heights of the village.

 Place du Géneral da Gaulle greets the visitors before the gateway to the pedestrian-only village.
 Large trees provide shade for the area where you can witness a game of pétanque or boules, a traditional French ball game, or pick up some souvenirs and a snack.
 Inside, cobblestones cover the narrow lanes, with old stone cottages on either side, many housing art studios, galleries, ateliers, restaurants, and shops.